Bi-2

+Participant of many Russian and European music festivals, including the festival “Christmas Meetings of Alla Pugacheva” and others.

+In 2023, the band members emigrated to Israel.

 History

-Early history

-The band was formed in 1985 in Minsk, Belarus, by two teenagers, Aleksandr "Shura" Uman and Yegor "Lyova" Bortnik, who were amateur actors.
+The band was formed in 1988 in Bobruisk, Belarus, by two teenagers, Aleksandr "Shura" Uman and Yegor "Lyova" Bortnik, who were amateur actors.
 Initially, the band's name was "Bratya po Oruzhiyu" (Brothers in Arms), which was formed in 1988, then "Bereg Istini" (Shore of Truth), which resulted in the abbreviation BI-2.
 Lyova and Shura began to use this moniker as their stage names, and Shura eventually changed his passport surname to Bi-II.